nkristek/Navigation/README.md

 For each viewmodel that "navigates", there should be a corresponding route.
 This route shall contain every piece of information needed, to perform the navigation, while staying completely UI and platform independent.

-The corresponding route has to account for the two interactions, item pressed and connection pressed.
+The corresponding route has to account for the two interactions, item pressed and configuration pressed.
 Since enums are very powerful in Swift, let's use them for this task:

 ```swift
 enum ItemListRoute {